Welcome to today's edition of the Rush 24-7 podcast.

 We just continue that.

-I know we have Memorial Day, we have Independence Day coming up.
+I know we have Memorial Day.

-Now wait a second.
+Wait a second.

-Wait a minute, wait a second.
+Wait just a second.

-And there are a couple of governors that are trying to get these tea parties going on uh on on again, they're trying to tap into the uh you know the grassroots on the on the Fourth of July.
+For those of you in Riolinda and Port St. Lucie's just talking about the 4th of July, and there are a couple governors that are trying to get these tea parties going on, again, they're trying to tap into the grassroots on the 4th of July.

-They think of you, they're typecasting you, they're stereotyping you because you're a member of the group.
+They're stereotyping you because you're a member of the group.

-You know, don't call them up and say, hey, I'm a teabagger and I demand this.
+Don't call them up and say, hey, I'm a teabagger and I demand this.

 Well, really, don't say you're a teabagger.

-Just don't even identify you, you're just a citizen.
+Just don't even identify you.

-Look at there's there's there's an there's a there's another just absurd story in the snack of stuff today in the New York Times.
+Look, there's another just absurd story in the snack of stuff today in the New York Times.

 Jeannie, thanks for the phone call.

-Recession drains Social Security in Medicare.
+Recession drains Social Security and Medicare.

-What this is all about is that they've done some studies, and lo and behold, Medicare's broke in what, seven or eight years, and Social Security a year sooner than they even thought last year.
+What this is all about is that they've done some studies, and lo and behold, Medicare's broke in, what, seven or eight years, and Social Security a year sooner than they even thought last year.

 And while these two government programs are the direct responsibility of Obama, he's doing nothing to fix this.